8 Tips to Save Money Renting in NYC

 Some are helpful, some are pushy, but nearly all charge a 1-2 month fee.

-Welcome to the world of NYC real estate brokers.
+Welcome to the world of NYC apartment brokers.

 If it's posted by a broker, they're almost certainly getting paid a one month fee by someone, if not you, then maybe the landlord.

-To get the best deal possible, you want to find an apartment available directly from the building owner or leasing office, without a broker?
+To avoid the extra expense of a broker, find an apartment available directly from the building owner or leasing office.

 So how do you find these gems of the NYC rental market?